caleb531/automata/README.md

 The `Automaton` class is an abstract base class from which all automata (including Turing machines) inherit.
-As such, it cannot be instantiated on its own; you must use a defined subclasses instead (or you may create your own subclass if you're feeling adventurous).
+As such, it cannot be instantiated on its own; you must use a defined subclass instead (or you may create your own subclass if you're feeling adventurous).
 The `Automaton` class can be found under `automata/base/automaton.py`.